Radically Open Dialectical Behavior Therapy

 What is self control?

-Self-control is the ability to inhibit urges, impulses, behaviors, and or desires while delaying gratification to pursue a goal.
+Self-control is the ability to pause or inhibit urges, impulses, behaviors, or desires in order to delay gratification and stay focused on a long-term goal.

 What are the maladaptive overcontrol core deficits?